camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/operate.md

 description: Fetch process execution data from Camunda Operate, a monitoring solution for Camunda Platform 8.
 ---

-The **Camunda Operate Connector** allows you to interact with [Camunda Operate](https://camunda.com/platform/operate/) in your BPMN process.
+The **Camunda Operate Connector** allows you to interact with [Camunda Operate](https://camunda.com/platform/operate/) in your BPMN process to fetch process execution data.

 ## Prerequisites